oracle/graal/truffle/docs/Profiling.md

 ### Profiling with Oracle Developer Studio

-[Oracle Developer Studio](https://www.oracle.com/technetwork/server-storage/developerstudio/overview/index.html) includes a [performance analyzer](https://www.oracle.com/technetwork/server-storage/solarisstudio/features/performance-analyzer-2292312.html) that can be used with GraalVM.
+[Oracle Developer Studio](https://www.oracle.com/technetwork/server-storage/developerstudio/overview/index.html) includes a [Performance Analyzer](https://www.oracle.com/technetwork/server-storage/solarisstudio/features/performance-analyzer-2292312.html) that can be used with GraalVM.
 Developer Studio can be [downloaded from OTN](https://www.oracle.com/technetwork/server-storage/developerstudio/downloads/index.html) and the current version at time of writing (12.6) provides a perpetual no-cost license for production use and the development of commercial applications.